Generate Podcasts With AI

 1. Go to /tts → Sign Up → create a podcast

-2. Upload the document as an episode
+2. Paste the markdown (or upload a .md / .txt) as an episode

 3. Copy the RSS feed into a podcatcher which supports custom feeds